-How do teachers design effective teaching and learning programs with consideration of students' backgrounds and abilities?
+What have you noticed about how teachers design effective teaching and learning programs with consideration of students' backgrounds and abilities?
 (Description)

-What learning theories and approaches support your observations about effective teaching and learning?
+What learning theories and approaches underpin your understandings about effective teaching and learning?
 (Analysis)

-How does this help you understand students, their learning and yourself as a beginning teacher?
-What have you learnt on placement and how can you improve your teaching practice?
+What have you learnt about student learning and yourself as a beginning teacher?
+How will this help you improve your teaching practice?
 (Conclusions)